 HyperSext City Exhibition

-Extending Monash University XYX Lab’s ongoing local and international applied research, HyperSext City draws attention to the experiences of women*, girls and LGBTQI+ communities by presenting data and intersectional narratives of gender.
+The first in the HyperSext City exhibition series, Monash University XYX Lab’s was held at the Tin Sheds Gallery in Sydney, New South Wales.
+The show extended XYX Lab’s ongoing local and international applied research, drawing attention to the experiences of women*, girls and LGBTQI+ communities by presenting data and intersectional narratives of gender.

-Over the exhibition period, the exhibition itself and aligned events aim to develop agendas, approaches and expertise that communicate to practitioners and scholars in design, architecture, urbanism, and policy as well as those in aligned disciplinary areas and an engaged general audience.
+Over the exhibition period, the exhibition itself and aligned events aimed to develop agendas, approaches and expertise that communicates to practitioners and scholars in design, architecture, urbanism, and policy as well as those in aligned disciplinary areas and an engaged general audience.

 Parlour 2021 Sydney Autumn Salon

 In this webinar the exhibition directors, designers and researchers will discuss the importance of data and intersectional narratives that makes visible the experiences of women, girls and LBGTQI+ communities.